akauppi/rg4esm/APPROACH.md

 One should not need to turn to the plain `raygun4js` docs, in order to use any of the features exposed - nor even be aware of its existence.

 This is because people have enough libraries to deal with.
 Needing to compare two generations of APIs would be wasted time.
 Raygun customers would rather use the time to learn Raygun itself (the online tool).

+## Vite vs. Rollup

+Decided to go with Rollup, but Vite would:

+- not need a `dist` folder
+- not need `serve` dependency
+- provide Hot Module Reload (would be nice; not absolutely critical)
+- provide errors on the browser (really nice!!)

+Maybe.. `#later`